Chapter 19 – Erica's Gift

 Erica nodded.
-She looked at Pearl again and finally understood why they helped her.
-It wasn't just the money or what it could buy but what she knew and what she could potentially control.
-As long as she was alive and free, the money, the businesses, and Eljay's reputation were leverage Pearl could use.
+She looked at Pearl again and finally understood.
+Pearl's elation to find out Erica was Eljay wasn't just because of the money or what it could buy but what Erica knew and what Pearl could potentially control.
+As long as Ercia was alive and free, the money, the businesses, and Eljay's reputation were leverage Pearl could use.
 Erica gripped her hands together in her lap.
 She felt like an enormous puppet, one that was completely stupid and blind.

-Powell knelt before her.
-He took her right hand in his and patted gently.
+Powell knelt before Erica.
+He took her right hand in his and patted.
 "I have been the commander of this planet for ninety-two years and I have never seen anyone quite like you."

 What the hell was that supposed to mean?
 She frowned at him.

 He laughed and stood with Lufkin and Pearl's help.
 She didn't learn what he meant.
 He changed the subject.
 "Might you explain to me how Erica has come by a blackening eye?" he asked James.

 "Well…" James began then glanced at Erica and saw her glare.

 "You do not wish he tell me?"
 Powell guessed.
 "Then how is it you lost your voice?"